Does an ILS use a VOR?

 A pilot is not required to fly a pattern to intersect the signal from a VOR station since it propagates out in every direction.
 The radio waves are received as long as the aircraft is in range of the ground unit and regardless of the aircraft’s direction of travel.
 [Figure 3] Figure 3.

-READ ALSO: What songs feature the clarinet?
+READ ALSO: What is the Chinese word for song?